artyuum/router/README.md

 // builds an url to a route
 $url = $router->url('homepage'); // /home

-// buiilds an url to a route with parameters
+// builds an url to a route with parameters
 $url = $router->url('user.delete', ['id' => 1]); // /users/1/delete
 ```